NastasiaMazur/LDA_NPRdataset/README.md

-#LDA Topic Modeling
+# LDA Topic Modeling

 I simple project that applies Latent Dirichlet Allocation (LDA) to cluster a corpus of articles into topics without prior knowledge of their subjects.

-Dataset: nrp
+Dataset: nrp -articles from NPR (National Public Radio), obtained from their website www.npr.org